Sjölejonet-class submarine: Development and design

 Throughout the 1930s, Sweden became increasingly concerned regarding German expansionism and greater Nazi influence in the Baltic.
 As a result, the Riksdag began an initiative to modernize and reformed the military.
 That decade, the Navy was in the process of replacing World War I-era submarine fleet with new boats.
 As part of this effort, the Sjölejonet class was intended to be small submarines ideal for patrols along the Swedish coast.
 The design featured a length of 210 ft 8 in, beam of 21 ft, and a draught of 11 ft 2 in.
 They featured a complement of 35 and were propelled by two MAN Diesel engines which produced 2100 bhp and two electric motors that produced 1,000 shp through two propellers.
 While surfaced, the submarines had a maximum speed of 16 kn and a displacement of 580 tons; when submerged, they had a speed of 9 kn and displacement of 760 tons.

 While previous Swedish submarines were based on foreign designs, the Sjölejonet class were the first indigenous designed Swedish submarines.
 The most unique aspect of the submarines was their armament.
-They were equipped with six 533 mm torpedo tubes: thee mounted in the bow, one in the stern, and two in remotely-controlled rotating mounts on the deck in a system similar to French submarines.
+They were equipped with six 533 mm torpedo tubes: three mounted in the bow, one in the stern, and two in remotely-controlled rotating mounts on the deck in a system similar to French submarines.
 On the deck were also two 40 mm deck guns on top of disappearing mounts, which was common on Dutch submarines.